Rangers vs. Twins Player Props Betting Odds

-Carlos Correa and Marcus Semien are two of the top players with prop bets available when the Minnesota Twins and the Texas Rangers meet at Target Field on Saturday (beginning at 7:15 PM ET).
+Oddsmakers have listed player props for Marcus Semien and others when the Texas Rangers host the Minnesota Twins at Globe Life Field on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!